-Q17: When are the special meetings and where will they be held?
+Q17: When are the special meetings?

-A17: Yellow Roadway's special meeting of stockholders will take place on May 23, 2005 at 10:00 a.m.
-C.D.T. at Yellow Roadway's corporate headquarters at 10990 Roe Avenue, Overland Park, Kansas 66211.
-USF's special meeting of stockholders will take place on May 23, 2005 at 10:00 a.m.
-C.D.T. at Embassy Suites Hotel O'Hare - Rosemont, 5500 N. River Road, Rosemont, Illinois 60018.
+A17: Yellow Roadway's special meeting of stockholders will take place on , 2005 at a.m.
+C.D.T.
+USF's special meeting of stockholders will take place on , 2005 at a.m.
+C.D.T.
+The location of each special meeting is specified on the cover page of this document.